Getting to Marlborough couldn't be easier with so many ways to travel!

 Marlborough Airport is a 20 minute flight from Wellington International Airport and a five minute drive to Blenheim.
 You can also fly into Koromiko Airport halfway between Picton and Blenheim.
 Either way, you’ll get a Brilliant view of Marlborough’s landscapes, from snowy peaks to sunken Sounds.

-Three airlines fly direct to the region.
+Two airlines fly direct to the region.
 Air New Zealand fly to Marlborough Airport from Auckland and Wellington.
 Sounds Air fly to Marlborough Airport from Christchurch, Wellington, Napier and Paraparaumu, and also from Wellington to Picton Airport (Koromiko).
-Air2there fly to Marlborough Airport from Paraparaumu.

 Sit back, relax, and enjoy the views as you travel by bus in Marlborough.
 This is a great option for those without a car, with opportunities to visit towns such as Picton, Blenheim and Havelock.
 You can get to Marlborough with InterCity.